binary-com/deriv-api-docs/docs/languages/javascript/websocket-connection/index.md

 });
 ```

-Now, when the connection is `established`, we start sending `Ping` requests with `12000ms` intervals.
+Now, when the connection is `established`, we start sending `ping` requests with `12000ms` intervals.

 Your final code should be: